-FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended March 31, 2021

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-38295

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-61 North Beacon Street, 4th Floor Boston, Massachusetts (Address of principal executive offices) 27-3181608 (I.R.S.
-Employer Identification No.)

-02134 (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common S Stock XFOR The Nasdaq Stock Market LLC equired to be filed by Section 13 or 15(d) of the Securities I and (2) has been subject to such filing requirements for the nonths (or for ally every Interactive Data File required to be submitted purstrant was required to submit such files).
-Yes \boxtimes No \square of this chapter) r, an accelerated filer, a non-accelerated filer, a smaller reporting company," and "emerging growth company" in Rule y.
-See the Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company X Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-As of May 3, 2021, the registrant had 23,655,660 shares of common stock outstanding.
+FORM 10-Q Mark One) ☑ QUARTERLY REPORT PURSUAN 1934 TTO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2021 or ☐ TRANSITION REPORT PURSUAN 1934 TT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 001-38295 HARMACEUTICALS, IN IC.
+Delaware (State or other jurisdiction of incorporation or organization) 27-3181608 (I.R.S.
+Employer Identification No.) 61 North Beacon Street, 4th Flo Boston, Massachusetts (Address of principal executive offi 02134 (Zip Code) (857) 529-8300 (Registrant's telephone number, including area code) Sec Title of each class curities registered pursuant to Section 12(b) of the Act: Trading Symbol(s) Name of each exchange on which registered Common Stock XFOR The Nasdaq Stock Market LLC orts required to be filed by Section 13 or 15(d) of the Securities Exchaports), and (2) has been subject to such filing requirements for the past uring the preceding 12 months (or for such shorter period that the ndicate by check mark whether the registrant is a large accelerate ronically every Interactive Data File required to be submitted pursuan e registrant was required to submit such files).
+Yes ⊠ No □ ed filer, an accelerated filer, a non-accelerated filer, a smaller reporting er reporting company," and "emerging growth company" in Rule 12b- g company, or an emerging growth company.
+See the f an emerging growth company, indicate by check mark if the reg tandards provided pursuant to Section 13(a) of the Exchange Act gistrant has elected not to use the extended transition period for complet. $oximes$ lying with any new or revised financial accounting ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\ \square$ No $\ \boxtimes$ us of July 30, 2021, the registrant had 24,851,648 shares of comm non stock outstanding.